2023 Best Value Liberal Arts & Humanities Undergraduate Certificate Schools in the Rocky Mountains Region

 Top 10 Best Liberal Arts / Sciences & Humanities Undergraduate Certificate Schools

 Our analysis found College of Western Idaho to be the best value school for liberal arts / sciences and humanities students who want to pursue a undergraduate certificate in the Rocky Mountains Region .
-Located in the rural area of Nampa, CWI is a public college with a large student population.
+Located in the rural area of Nampa, CWI is a public school with a fairly large student population.

 Full Liberal Arts / Sciences & Humanities at College of Western Idaho Report